TRADE 7015 - Research Project in International Trade

 General Course Information

-Course Code TRADE 7015 Course Research Project in International Trade Coordinating Unit Institute for International Trade Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week and by supervision Available for Study Abroad and Exchange Y Incompatible TRADE 7006, TRADE 7010, TRADE 7014A and TRADE 7014B Restrictions Available to MITD students only Course Description This is a research project where MITD students will be assigned a topic to be studied and analysed.
-Projects will be assigned so as to focus on emerging issues in international trade such as the impact on trade of climate change policies, WTO-Plus features of regional trade agreements, the global financial crisis and domestic regulatory reform, etc.
+Course Code TRADE 7015 Course Research Project in International Trade Coordinating Unit Institute for International Trade Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 20 hours Available for Study Abroad and Exchange Y Prerequisites TRADE 5000, TRADE 7003, TRADE 7004, TRADE 7005, LAW 7070 Incompatible TRADE 7013A, TRADE 7013B, TRADE 7014A, TRADE 7014B Assumed Knowledge TRADE 5000, TRADE 7003, TRADE 7004, TRADE 7005, LAW 7070 Course Description Each candidate for the Masters of International Trade and Development (MITD) is required to undertake a research project.
+The research project must exhibit original investigation, analysis and interpretation.
+The research project is to be written up as a publishable paper.
+Candidates can choose from a list of research topics or may develop an alternative research topic.
+The research topic may focus on emerging issues in international trade, WTO-Plus features of regional trade agreements, the global financial crisis and domestic regulatory reforms.

 Course Coordinator: Mr Keith Wilson